• Tue. Feb 3rd, 2026

 PYGMALION & GALATEA

 The story of Pygmalion, the sculptor, further enhances the rock’s association with love and beauty.
-Legend has it that the goddess Aphrodite visited Pygmalion’s after hearing his pleas for love.
+Legend has it that the goddess Aphrodite visited Pygmalion’s after hearing his endearing pleas for love.
 She is then said to have breathed life into his statue of Galatea.
-Pygmalion and Galatea then lived happily in love thereafter within sight of the rock.
-They both are said to have paid homage to the goddess Aphrodite for the rest of their lives.
+Pygmalion and Galatea then lived happily in love, thereafter within sight of the rock.
+They both are said to have paid homage to the goddess Aphrodite daily for the rest of their lives.

 THE ROCK OF THE ROMAN

-THE SANCTUARY OF APHRODITE
+THE SANTUARY OF APHRODITE

-AN INSPIRING VISIT
+AN INSPIRED VISIT

 The natural beauty, rich mythology, and historical significance of this natural landmark make it a truly unique and captivating place to explore.
 With more visitors flocking to witness its magical aura each year, it remains a wonderful place to visit.
 The timeless beauty of this rock formation has also helped to create a symbol of the island’s mythological legacy that continues to enchant and inspire all who visit.